Dan Air (Romania): History

 The airline commenced operations in early 2018 under the name Just Us Air, and it rebranded to its current name in late 2021.

 The company began regular passenger flights under its own brand in June 2023, from the Henri Coandă International Airport in Bucharest, Romania, and from the new airport in Brașov, Romania.
 It currently flies only to destinations in Western Europe, but from November 2023, it is set to also fly to Israel and the United Arab Emirates.

 Flights from the Bucharest–Otopeni airport were merged with the ones from the Brașov airport heading for and arriving from the same destinations, due to the latter one's operating schedule only between 07:00 and 19:00.

 The company stopped operating flights from the Bucharest–Otopeni since July 2023 and during the second half of the year, increasing focus on the Brașov airport instead.
 In December 2023, the company moved all of their flights to the George Enescu International Airport in Bacău, where they opened a completely new selection of routes to ten destinations across Europe.

 In July 2024, the Romanian Civil Aeronautical Authority (RCAA) had repeatedly delayed the registration of Dan Air's 2nd aircraft (YR-RAM), causing daily financial losses.
 As of October 2024, Dan Air's 3rd Airbus A320 (YR-JUL) was still being used by Romanian low-cost carrier Animawings, after being leased from Dan Air in April 2024.

 On 15 June 2025, Dan Air became the first European airline to restart regular flights to Syria on the Bucharest–Damascus route.
 The airline previously announced the decision to start regular flights to Syria in May 2025.
 In September 2025, the airline was to restart flights to Aleppo, however the inauguration of the route was delayed to 14 December after operational considerations.
+It carried 235 thousand passengers in 2025.